- Shell 100%

 What install.sh does:

-- Pre-flight Check: Verifies
+- Pre-flight Check: Verifies tools and validates that hostnames contain no underscores.

 - Run system

-- Configure Keycloak OpenID SSO integration.
+- Configure Keycloak OpenID SSO integration using

 - Run system